 The Metathesaurus structure can incorporate translations of its source vocabularies into languages other than English.
-The 2002AA Metathesaurus includes the Dutch, French, Finnish, German, Italian, Portuguese, Russian (transliterated), and Spanish translations of NLM's Medical Subject Headings (MeSH).
-This edition also includes German translations of ICD10 and UMDNS; ICPC terms in Basque, Danish, Dutch, Finnish, French, German, Hebrew, Hungarian, Italian, Norwegian, Spanish, and Swedish; CPT terms in Spanish; Metathesaurus Version of Minimal Standard Terminology Digestive Endoscopy in French and Italian; and WHOART terms in French, German, Portuguese, and Spanish.
+The 2003AA Metathesaurus includes the Dutch, French, Finnish, German, Italian, Portuguese, Russian (transliterated), and Spanish translations of NLM's Medical Subject Headings (MeSH).
+This edition also includes German translations of ICD10 and UMDNS; ICPC terms in Basque, Danish, Dutch, Finnish, French, German, Hebrew, Hungarian, Italian, Norwegian, Spanish, and Swedish; CPT terms in Spanish; Metathesaurus Version of Minimal Standard Terminology Digestive Endoscopy in French and Italian; WHOART terms in French, German, Portuguese, and Spanish; and MedDRA terms in Spanish and Portuguese.